Low Fibre Diet

 Follow a low fibre diet for three days prior to your procedure.
 Please refer to the list below for low fibre foods that you are allowed to consume leading up to your procedure.

-Iron supplements and all natural and homeopathic therapies including Fish oil, Omega 3, Glucosamine and Vitamin supplements must also be ceased leading up to your procedure.
+Iron supplements and natural and homeopathic therapies including fish oil, Omega 3, glucosamine and vitamin supplements must also be ceased leading up to your procedure.

 Low Fibre Diet

 Juice – apple, cranberry, pear, grape